yhqianUMD/Files_processing_point_cloud/TIN2VTK/README.md

+# Converting a TIN file in OFF format to a VTK file

-# The TIN2VTK.py is used for converting a TIN to a vtk file.
+## 1. The TIN2VTK.py is used to convert a TIN to a VTK file.
+The following generated datasets are used in single-node TTK

 The input parameters expected are:
 - tin_file: the TIN file name